-Although the SRA has not provided specific guidelines on this matter, it is very likely candidates will need to undertake SQE preparation courses in order to pass the exams.
+Although the SRA does not provide specific guidelines on this matter, it is very likely candidates will need to undertake SQE preparation courses in order to pass the exams.
 There is a large and varied range of providers offering SQE Prep course, so much so that it’s already getting pretty hard to decipher the different types and styles of course on offer, not to mention which offer good value for money.
 Accutrainee will be partnering with the best legal education providers and want to support you in ensuring you can select the best SQE preparation courses available to suit your individual needs.
-More details will follow as further information on SQE assessments are released but in the meantime here are a couple to get you started.
+More details will follow but in the meantime here are a couple to get you started.

 No one knows SQE2 skills assessments like these guys.
 As the SQE exam is substantially modelled on the QLTS, the phased-out fast track route for foreign lawyers to qualify as solicitors of England and Wales, there is a clear advantage in preparing for the SQE with an established and trusted QLTS provider.
 QLTS School’s SQE preparation courses are based on professionally written textbooks, video lessons, thousands of practice questions and mock exams, extensive tutor support and other online resources.
 The courses are flexible so you can commence preparation anytime, all around the year.
 Total flexibility!

 Headed up by Giles Proctor, one of the leading figures in legal education, The College of Legal Practice offers standalone accredited SQE1 and SQE2 preparation courses and a full LLM in Legal Practice that includes SQE preparation.
 Courses are highly flexible and available full-time or part-time.
 Expert practitioners will guide you with one-to-one personal supervision through their one-of-a-kind online platform.